fgx/fgx-map-hacking/fgx-map-ng/README.txt

 --------------------------------

-This project is under active devel, so some things may not work, be placeholders, etc.
+This project is under active devel, so some things may not work, be placeholders, etc. but under active devel

+The current map server is working, so the goal of this project is to combine the efforts together

 ----------------------------------------
-Djangok
+Django
 ----------------------------------------
 The fgx/ directory contains teh django app..